 E. Equipment imported by a free lancer, with no agency in Israel:

 The journalist must release the equipment by depositing a cash or credit card guarantee.

 F. All agencies and journalists may release equipment using an ATA Carnet, in accordance to the accepted practice, or by depositing an appropriate guarantee.

 G. In any case, import of communication equipment is subject to an authorization from the Ministry of Communication, especially wireless or satellite communication equipment.

-An authorization from the Ministry of Communication will ONLY be required for a satellite communication van.
+Authorization from the Ministry of Communication will ONLY be required for a satellite communications van.

 H. Export of the Goods